Mobile ALOHA vs Stationary ALOHA: Which Setup Fits Your Lab?

 Consistent results in the lab

-Trossen Robotics has over 21 years in this field.
-They have served more than 10,000 customers.
-This means they know what makes a lab setup work.
-Their model means your kit works right out of the box.
-This saves you weeks of setup time.
-You can start your first test as soon as the robot is on your desk.
-This speed is a big win for small teams and new startups.
+Trossen Robotics has over 21 years in this field and has served more than 10,000 customers.
+That means they know what makes a lab setup work.
+Their model means your kit works right out of the box, saving you weeks of setup time.
+You can start your first test as soon as the robot is on your desk — a big win for small teams and new startups.

 Faster data collection and training

 You can also use data from these fixed setups to help mobile robots.
 Research shows that co-training with static data can boost mobile task success by 90%.
-This means the data you get on a table is still useful for robots that move.
-You can build a large set of data on a fixed kit first.
-Then, you can use that data to help your mobile platforms learn new tasks.
+So the data you get on a table is still useful for robots that move.
+You can build a large set of data on a fixed kit first, then use that data to help your mobile platforms learn new tasks.
 This makes your whole workflow much better.

 Work in tight or small spaces